 This is the fifteenth installment of Entropy’s Small Press Releases list.
 Props to Jenny Christie for all of her work to create this amazing asset to the independent literary community.
 I hope to continue in her path.
 Going forward this list will be released on a bi-monthly basis between the releases of Where to Submit.
 The texts in this list are curated through my personal interest and recommendations from publishing companies, authors, and publicists.
 Please contact me with upcoming releases.
-But understand that I will only include two texts per publishing company.
+Understand that I will only include two texts per publishing company.
+Amazon and Bookshop are affiliated links and qualifying sales help to sustain Entropy.
 I can be reached at firstname.lastname@example.org.

 Soft Invasion by James Reich

 Los Angeles, 1942.
 Psychoanalyst Maxwell McKinney and his wife Joan await the return of their son after the sinking of the USS Yorktown.
 With sections of the city under camouflage and ordinances against “enemy aliens,” McKinney is troubled by his ambivalent feelings for his son and fears that California will be invaded by the Japanese.
 A chance encounter with a man who appears to be his double, a screenwriter named Sid Starr, allows McKinney to confront his guilt.
 Entwined with McKinney, Starr finds that his own identity is at stake, and between the two, McKinney’s wife and son fight against their own destruction.